YasinSalehi06/VTMonitorWin11/README.md

 ## **Usage**
 ## **Open the dashboard using the tray icon**
 ## **Right click the tray icon or any text in the dashboard to access additional options.
-You can also left double click on the texts for quick actions.**
+You can also left double click on the texts in the dashboard for quick actions.**

 ## **Setup**
 Install the EXE, save it wherever you prefer, and run it.